s33po/atomic-stream/README.md

 # Atomic Stream Workstation

-An opinionated atomic workstation based on the CentOS Stream `bootc` image.
+An opinionated atomic workstation based on the CentOS Stream 10 `bootc` image.

 Built using the [AlmaLinux atomic-respin-template](https://github.com/AlmaLinux/atomic-respin-template).

 ### Changes from the template

-- Switched to a forked atomic-ci build pipeline
-- Changed the base image from the original `atomic-desktop` to the `CentOS Stream` bootc image
+- Uses the forked `atomic-ci` CI pipeline, with AlmaLinux-specific components removed
-- Retained most configuration from the original `atomic-desktop` base image
+- Uses CentOS Stream 10 `bootc` image as the base
-- Added multimedia codecs from Negativo
+- Adds multimedia codecs from Negativo
-- Added backported GNOME 48 from hyperscale sig copr
+- Adds backported GNOME 48 from HyperScale SIG COPR
-- Removed Firefox in favor of Flatpak version
+- Removes RPM Firefox-ESR in favor of the Flatpak version
-- Added virtualization support, VS Code, and some tools, utilities, and fonts
+- Adds virtualization support, VS Code, and various tools, utilities, and fonts

 **Intended for personal use and testing only.**